mibrix/llm-personality-prisoners-dilemma-simulation/README.md

 ## Experiment: Varying Probabilities of Game Continuation in Iterated PD

 This experiment evaluates how large language models (LLMs) behave in the **Iterated Prisoner’s Dilemma (IPD)** when the game has a **probabilistic ending** after each round.
-Specifically, we test whether LLMs exhibit the "shadow of the future" effect—where higher probabilities of continuation increase cooperation, as seen in human behavior.
+Specifically, I test whether LLMs exhibit the "shadow of the future" effect—where higher probabilities of continuation increase cooperation, as seen in human behavior.

 ### 🔬 Experimental Setup